 Grab Taxi: If you are perhaps limited on time or simply don’t want to take public transport then it’s easy enough to use the Grab Taxi App.
 If you have already been in Thailand a while it is likely you have already used it.
 I prefer it over regular taxis as there’s no miscommunication about where you want to go and less of a chance of getting scammed.

 My Experience At The White Temple

 I have actually visited the White Temple in Chiang Rai on two separate occasions.
 The first was back around 2017.
 We were taking a minivan from Chiang Mai to Chiang Khong and the van pulled into the temple grounds for a rest break.
-I remember being absolutely overwhelmed with the number of people.
+I remember being absolutely overwhelmed by the number of people.
 It seemed like every bus, minivan, and taxi was here and the crowds were insane.

 My second and most recent visit was a lot more peaceful and relaxed.
 I was traveling Southeast Asia with Stray Travel.
-As with any expert guide and a well-planned trip they knew the exact moment to visit to avoid the majority of the crowds.
+As with any expert guide and a well-planned trip, they knew the exact moment to visit to avoid the majority of the crowds.
 This was actually when all those tour bus groups went for lunch!
 We essentially had it to ourselves with only a few other random in the area.
 This is a rarity.

 You can check out my experience in the video below:

 You may think you can just rock up to a temple and just enter.
 Though there are a few things you will need to bring to the White Temple in Chiang Rai to ensure you make the most out of your visit.